signalfx/splunk-otel-ruby/README.md

 To enable instrumentation libraries manually, see [Manual instrumentation](#manually-instrument-code).

-## Manual instrumentation
+### Manual instrumentation

 Instrumentation gems can also be installed and enabled individually.
 This may be preferred in order to control exactly which gems are fetched when building your project.

-Install the instrumentation library using `gem install` or by including it in the project's `Gemfile`.
-For example, to install the [Sinatra](https://rubygems.org/gems/opentelemetry-instrumentation-sinatra) instrumentation using the `gem install` command, run the following:
+Install the instrumentation library by including it in the project's `Gemfile`.
+For example, to install the [Sinatra](https://rubygems.org/gems/opentelemetry-instrumentation-sinatra)
+instrumentation:

 ```
-gem install opentelemetry-instrumentation-sinatra
+gem "opentelemetry-instrumentation-sinatra", "~> 0.19"
 ```

 In a block passed to `Splunk::Otel.configure` configure the SDK to use